 Margaret Graf Garrisi, MD

 Margaret Graf Garrisi, MD is a Founding Partner at the Institute for Reproductive Medicine and Science.
-Dr. Garrisi brings more than 20 years of experience and achievement in Obstetrics, Gynecology, and Infertility to her position as Medical Director of Assisted Reproduction in the Division of Reproductive Endocrinology.
+She brings more than 30 years of experience and achievement in Obstetrics, Gynecology, and Infertility to her position as Medical Director of Assisted Reproduction in the Division of Reproductive Endocrinology.

 Dr. Garrisi fills many roles at IRMS and in the community.
-She is a clinical specialist with expertise in the diagnosis and surgical treatment of fibroids, uterine polyps, and endometriosis.
+She is a clinical specialist with expertise in the diagnosis and surgical treatment of fibroids and uterine polyps.
 Dr. Garrisi also lectures to physician groups and the public about topics related to reproductive health and infertility.
 But perhaps the professional role Dr. Garrisi values more than any other is the opportunity to meet with and consult with her patients—a process she says is very much a two-way street:

 Over the course of her career, Dr. Garrisi has worked at the forefront of reproductive medicine and IVF, and has seen the field blossom from a highly experimental medical oddity to a mainstream medical discipline.
 Along the way, she raised three daughters and one son, and works diligently to maintain a balance between her personal and professional lives.
 Fiercely proud of her children, she also admits to the usual variety of parental concerns, and hopes that her daughters do not overlook their biological clocks as they pursue their careers.
 She sees reasons for professional concern, as well, in the increasingly complex relationship between reproductive medicine, the media and politics: